Parameter controller utilization techniques

 This page summarizes techniques for effectively using parameter controllers.

-A wide range of explanations will be provided, including common mistakes and problems, and applied techniques for advanced users.
+A wide range of explanations will be provided, including common mistakes and pitfalls as well as applied techniques for advanced users.

-See below for basic usage of parameter controllers.
+See below for basic usage of the parameter controller.

 About the parameter controller